 The Bernese Oberland Ski Tour traverses the premier high altitude ski touring region of the Western Alps.
 On this varied and challenging week, we take in some of the finest ski summits in the region, culminating in the famous 2000m descent down the Lotschental at the end of the tour.
 This is a popular classic aimed at skiers looking for big glacial scenery, great ski summits and plenty of long descents, with the added bonus of some great huts!

 This is an intermediate level trip.
 To take part you should be at Fitness Level 3 and Tech Level 3 (see our Fitness/Experience guidelines below).
-You need previous multiday ski touring experience in order to join this tour.
+You need previous multi day hut touring experience in order to join this tour.
+As this is a multi day tour, if you haven’t skied with us before, then we may ask for a reference to confirm your experience/ski ability for the trip.
 The week involves continuous 6 hour days and some big (1000m+) climbs, so you can expect to be skinning for 3-5 hours a day.
 Type of ascent: we use 30% uplift and 70% skinning – approx 5300m skinning up (all at altitude), and 6700m skiing down on the tour.

 Included in price